redlaserbmBTD/BTDB2_SIMULATOR/README.md

    - Added druid farm support.
 Currently untested!

 # Feature Requests
+- (High Priority) Reorganize `GameState.processBuyQueue()` so that the process of adding actions to the simulator is more straightforward.
 - (High Priority) More actions in `actions.py` to expand functionality and improve ease of use, including:
    - Selling all Supply Drops, Selling all Druid Farms, Selling all Boat Farms
    - Selling into a farm upgrade